-As the piston diameter becomes smaller, the useful stroke of the piston becomes larger, we see: the injection start time is gradually delayed and the average particle diameter gradually increases (Figure 41), the spray beam taper angle decreases (Figure 42) and the direction of the spray beam decreases (Figure 42).
-The spray beam length gradually decreases (Figure 43) and the injection end time is gradually delayed, the average fuel particle diameter gradually decreases, the spray beam taper angle decreases (Figure 42) and the spray beam length gradually increases (Figure 43).
+As the piston diameter becomes smaller, the proper stroke of the piston becomes larger.
+We can see that the injection start time is gradually delayed, the average particle diameter gradually increases (Figure 41), the spray beam taper angle decreases (Figure 42), and the direction of the spray beam decreases (Figure 42).
+The spray beam length gradually decreases (Figure 43), and the injection end time is slowly delayed.
+The average fuel particle diameter gradually decreases, the spray beam taper angle decreases (Figure 42), and the spray beam length gradually increases (Figure 43).

 Figure 39.
-Influence of D/h_i ratio on the flow cross section to the injector.
+Influence of D/h_i ratio on the flow cross-section to the injector.